I.M. Meen: Legacy

 A 1996 sequel to the game was made, titled Chill Manor, featuring a story about I.M.
 Meen's presumed wife, Ophelia Chill, who obtains the Book of Ages and tears out all the pages, allowing her to rewrite history.
 Meen appears at the game's ending to rescue Ophelia after she is tied to a chair.
 I.M.
 Meen, as well as Sonic's Schoolhouse and 3D Dinosaur Adventure: Save the Dinosaurs, has been named as one of the "creepy, bad" inspirations for the indie game Baldi's Basics in Education and Learning.

 Beginning circa 2007, I.M.
-Meens animated cutscenes became a major source material for YouTube Poops, among cutscenes from other Animation Magic games including Hotel Mario, Link: The Faces of Evil and Zelda: The Wand of Gamelon.
+Meens animated cutscenes became a major source material for YouTube Poops, among cutscenes from Hotel Mario and other Animation Magic games including Link: The Faces of Evil and Zelda: The Wand of Gamelon.